 Talend tJava component allows us to write our own custom Java code.
 In this example, we use this tJava component and write simple print line Java statements.

 Talend tJava example

 Drag and drop the Talend tJava component from palette to job design.
-As you can see from the Component tab, it has the default java code that declares a string variable and assigned bar to it.
+As you can see from the Component tab, it has the default java code that declares a string variable and assigns a bar to it.

 Let me write a simple println statement with a welcome message and run the Talend tJava job.

 From the below screenshot, you can see the message.

 tJava example 2